 Are you considering starting a business that involves selling unauthorized merchandise such as fake Gucci handbags?
-The sale of counterfeit goods (as described below) is illegal as you’re probably aware.
+The sale of counterfeit goods (as described below) is illegal, as you’re probably aware.
 But what does that mean for you?
-Will the trademark owner be able to find you and what will they do if they do find you?
+Will the trademark owner be able to find you?
+What will that owner do upon finding you?

 How will you get caught?

 Most illegal distributors are caught as a result of online sales (for example, eBay has powerful anti-counterfeiting rules and will banish violators), or because someone (sometimes a disgruntled customer or competitor) reports them.
-Trademark owners will pursue you and if they find you, they will seek to make an example of you in order to prevent others from doing the same.
-In otherwords, it’s a little like cheating on your taxes.
-You may get away with it for a while but when you are discovered, very bad things are likely to happen.
+Trademark owners will pursue you, and if they find you, they will seek to make an example of you.
+In other words, it’s a little like cheating on your taxes.
+You might get away with it for a while, but when you’re discovered, very bad things are likely to happen.

 Proving the case

 Proving trademark infringement is easier when dealing with counterfeits because there is usually no need to conduct a factor-by-factor analysis of likelihood of confusion.
-In one case involving two merchandising companies, a federal district court ruled that by their very nature, counterfeit goods cause confusion.
-(Bravado International Group Merchandising Services v.
-Ninna, Inc., U.S. Dist.
-LEXIS 78040 (E.D.
-NY October 6, 2008)).
+Courts have said that, by their very nature, counterfeit goods cause confusion.
+(Gucci Am., Inc. v.
+Duty Free Apparel, Ltd., 286 F. Supp.
+2d 284 (S.D.N.Y.
+2003).)

-The remedies for trademark counterfeiting under the Lanham Act are much harsher than for traditional trademark infringement and unless a court finds some mitigating circumstances, triple damages or profits and a reasonable attorney fee award will be awarded if the counterfeiter knew that the goods were counterfeit and intended to offer them for sale.
-In addition, the counterfeiter must have duplicated the trademark on the goods or services for which the trademark was federally registered.
-For example, it is not counterfeiting to put the Gucci mark on automobile seat covers, as these are not goods for which Gucci has a registered trademark.
+The remedies for trademark counterfeiting under the Lanham Act are much harsher than for traditional trademark infringement.
+Unless a court finds some mitigating circumstances, intentionally using a counterfeit mark (and related behavior) may lead to an award of three times the profits or damages (whichever is greater), plus reasonable attorney’s fees.
+(The counterfeiter must have duplicated the trademark on the kind of goods or services for which the trademark was federally registered.
+That means that, for example, it’s not counterfeiting to put the Gucci mark on automobile seat covers, as these are not goods for which Gucci has a registered trademark.)

-An offer to sell counterfeit products can also trigger liability as a counterfeiter.
+A mere offer to sell counterfeit products can also trigger counterfeiting liability.
 For example, an individual offered to sell counterfeit jeans and provided a sample to an undercover police officer.
-Proof of actual production or sale of the jeans was not necessary to prove counterfeiting.
+Proof of actual production or sale of the jeans wasn’t necessary to prove counterfeiting.

 Similarly, an Internet Service Provider (ISP) that hosted several websites selling fake Louis Vuitton merchandise could be liable for contributory infringement.
-The district court likened the ISPs in this case to the proprietor of the flea market found liable for contributory infringement.
+The district court likened the ISP in this case to a proprietor of the flea market found liable for contributory infringement.
 (Louis Vuitton Malletier v.
 Akanoc Solutions, 591 F.Supp.2d 1098 (N.D.
 Cal.
 2008)).

-- you stop selling, the lawyer sends a second letter, gets no response and files a lawsuit and gets a default judgment.
+- You stop selling; the lawyer sends a second letter, gets no response, files a lawsuit, and gets a default judgment.

-- you blow off the letter, keep selling the knockoffs, and the lawyer is impressed with your moxie, and decides to hire you as an investigator of trademark counterfeiting.
-You do really well in that position, give up your handbag business and eventually write a book about the knockoff industry.
+- You blow off the letter and keep selling the knockoffs.
+The lawyer is impressed with your moxie and decides to hire you as an investigator of trademark counterfeiting.
+You do really well in that position, give up your handbag business, and eventually write a book about the knockoff industry.

-Actually, the last choice --the Catch Me If You Can approach -- isn't very probable at all.
-If you continue to sell without either fighting the letter or otherwise responding, the lawyers will most likely pursue you because, as the young people say, that's how they roll.
+Actually, the last choice–the Catch Me If You Can scenario—isn't very likely at all.
+If you continue to sell without either fighting the letter or otherwise responding, the lawyer will most likely pursue you.

-Does forming an LCC or corporation shield you from these lawsuits?
-Converting your business to an LLC or corporation can establish limited liability and will shield you from personal liability in some instances -- the lawyers can only go after your business assets.
+Converting your business to an LLC or corporation can establish limited liability and will shield you from personal liability in some instances, meaning that the lawyers can only go after your business assets.
 But your liability is likely to be tied to your status at the time of the infringement.
-So if you're a sole proprietor when you got the letter, then you're probably going to be treated that way (personally liable) in court, as well, even if you later convert to an LLC or corporation.
-In addition, keep in mind that the LLC/corporate shield also won't protect you from the following:
+So, if you were a sole proprietor when you got a cease-and-desist letter, then you're probably going to be treated that way (personally liable) in court, even if you later convert to an LLC or a corporation.
+In addition, keep in mind that the LLC/corporate “shield” also won't protect you if you:

-- You act negligently (people are injured by your handbags).
+- act negligently (people are injured by your handbags), or

-That Said Dept. That said, perhaps you should reconsider your business model (as well as your business entity).
-First, you need to determine whether the lawyers are right -- that is, are your bags infringing?
+If you get a cease-and-desist letter, you need to determine whether the lawyers are right—that is, whether whatever you sell infringes.
 If yes, you should abandon the infringing items.
 If you're not infringing, you should consider whether you want to fight or move on.
-If you fight, you may be able to have some luck fighting takedown notices (we'll talk about them more this week) but keep in mind that if you're dragged into court, you'll be hit hard in your bankroll and the only guaranteed winners will be the lawyers.
+If you fight, you may be able to have some luck fighting takedown notices, but keep in mind that if you're dragged into court, you'll be hit hard in your bankroll and the only guaranteed winners will be the lawyers.